culturing/poems/Poems/Shattered Image, Fallen Breast.md

 and noticed lying at her feet
 a fallen breast of stone,
 hers surely, lying prone,
-as though some vandal
+as though some vandal strove
-made her pure.
+to make her pure.

-I put it back in place
+I put it back where it belongs,
 and held it there,
 until her firmness made me sure,